uvicore/framework/README.md

 * Perfectly suited for old-school server-side traditional post-back template driven web apps.
 * Perfectly suited for API backend only, quicker and easier that Django Rest Framework, built on FastAPI but with fullstack routing, controllers, ORM, caching...no boilerplate.
 * Websockets!
 Well yeah, its async!
-* ORM Models can query local database OR switch to remote API and query the data over uvicore automatic ORM crud APIs without code changing, syntax identical.
-What?
-This means your package IS the "server" and also the "client/sdk for API access".
-Let that sink in a bit.
 * Automatic ORM Crud API's out of the box.
 Never write a single controller or endpoint again.
 Simply build Models.
 Instant API with granular roles and permission management.
+* ORM Models can query local database OR switch to remote API mode and query the data over uvicore automatic ORM crud APIs without code changing, syntax identical.
+What?
+This means your package IS the "server" and also the "client/sdk for API access".
+Let that sink in a bit.
 * Granular groups, roles, permission management with Authentication middleware and route guards.
 * Quick and easy JWT authentication with an external IDP (FusionAuth!)
 * Multiple middleware authenticators.
 APIs can autodetect and respond to Basic Auth, Digest, JWT and more.